Home/ Blogs / Guide / Motion Rate vs Refresh Rate: Decoding The Truth Behind TV Specs

 Hardware Refresh Rate vs Software-Enhanced Motion Rate

 When it comes to motion rate vs refresh rate, the debate often centers around hardware refresh rate vs software-enhanced motion rate.
+Is motion rate the same as refresh rate?
 Understanding the differences between these two technologies is crucial for optimizing the viewing experience for various types of content.

 Hardware Refresh Rate